 South Bend.
-Charlie had practiced in South Bend for 30+ years, but at
+Mr. Sweeney had practiced in South Bend for 30+ years, but

-the time only had an office in Fort Wayne.
-The South Bend office of Sweeney
+at the time only had an office in Fort Wayne.
+The South Bend office of

-Law Firm opened in 2001 with Frank Julian and Charles Sweeney working
+Sweeney Law Firm opened in 2001 with Frank and Mr. Sweeney working together

-In 2005, Charles Sweeney decided to retire and become “of counsel”
+In 2005, Mr. Sweeney decided to retire and become "of counsel"

 to the law firm.
 An attorney who is "of counsel" acts as an